AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/disp-vanity-url.md

 Here is the rub, vanity urls live at the base folder of `/` so how do we allow them to reach the publishers while staying secure?

-Simple dispatcher has an auto-filter allow mechanism and you have to install an AEM package and then configure the Dispatcher to point to that packages page.
+Simple Dispatcher has an auto-filter allow mechanism and you have to install an AEM package and then configure the Dispatcher to point to that packages page.

 [https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/granite/vanityurls-components](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/granite/vanityurls-components)